Derek Hagan: Tampa Bay Buccaneers

 On June 13, 2013, Hagan signed with the Tampa Bay Buccaneers.
 On August 26, 2013, he was released by the Buccaneers.

 Tennessee Titans

 Hagan was signed by the Tennessee Titans on June 17, 2014, but is now a free agent.

 Personal life

-Derek earned a Bachelor of Science degree in justice studies while at Arizona State University.
+Hagan earned a Bachelor of Science degree in justice studies while at Arizona State University.
 He was a high school teammate of former Miami Dolphins safety Tyrone Culver.
+Hagan has a real estate practice in Chandler, Arizona.

 Coaching career

-On April 12, 2018, Derek was named offensive analyst for Arizona State football.
+On April 12, 2018, Hagan was named offensive analyst for Arizona State football.

+In 2021, Hagan became the wide receivers coach for Portland State.